 Purpose Statement

-This article explains how to locate, complete, and resume Asset Checklists in First Due.
+This article explains how to locate, start, complete, resume, and submit Asset Checklists in First Due.

 Background Information

 Asset Checklists are scheduled inspections or operational checks assigned to department assets.
-Checklists may appear as Due Today, Next Due, In Progress, or Incomplete depending on status.
+Checklists may appear as Due Today, Overdue, On Demand, In Progress, Incomplete, or Completed, depending on their current status and department configuration.

 Users can access checklists in two primary ways: